Table of Contents

 Do you have a personal budget to keep track of spending, saving and all of your financial goals in between?
 You might consider starting one.
 A budget is one of the best steps you could take toward your goals.

-Now, sticking to a budget is where some people struggle — but this doesn't have to be the case for you!
+Sticking to a budget is where some people struggle, but this doesn't have to be the case!
 You could increase your overall financial success by creating a detailed personal budget that also includes strategies to maintain it over time.
-Consider asking yourself these five questions that could help you manage, maintain — and master — your budget.
+Consider asking yourself these five questions that could help you manage, maintain, and master your budget.

 1. Where Are You Today?

 To start, confirm what you're currently working with financially.
 A firm understanding of your net income could help.
 Net income is the money that hits your checking account from your paycheck or other earnings after taxes and other withholdings, including health insurance payments and retirement account contributions.

 It could also help to be aware of your current living expenses and spending habits.
 Consider spending time one month tracking every purchase and bill that you pay.
 You could do this with a personal budget app on your smartphone or with a personal budget spreadsheet on your computer.
 Taking a step back to examine your spending could help give you a better understanding of where you are today and where you could go tomorrow.